Japan's Kishida defies expectations as ruling LDP easily keeps majority - Up News Info

 Article content

-In the end, the LDP claimed 261 seats against the 276 it held before the election.
+In the end, the LDP claimed 261 seats against the 276 it held before the election – an absolute stable majority that will give it control of parliamentary committees and ease passage of legislation, including key budget proposals.

+Kishida’s publicly stated goal had been for the coalition to keep a majority, at least 233 seats https://www.reuters.com/article/japan-election/factbox-key-numbers-to-watch-in-japan-lower-house-election-idUSL4N2RI1CL, of the 465 in the lower house – although that was widely seen as a lowball target, given the junior coalition partner Komeito had 29 seats before the election.
+Together the LDP and Komeito secured 293 seats.

 “The overall trend is in favor of stability.
 The LDP cleared the hurdles it absolutely had to,” said Tobias Harris, senior fellow at the Center for American Progress.